Lower Elementary Classroom Management Plan

 Positive Reinforcement plays a huge role in my classroom management plan.
 I will praise students verbally with compliments like “I love how you started your morning work right away!” or “John thank you for showing your friends how to be a good listener!”
 I will also praise in writing with positive comments on student work, special notes in journals and notes sent home for especially great behavior or work.

 Group Rewards: Using a “Warm and Fuzzy” jar in my classroom is a great way to reward the entire class for good behavior.
-I introduce my jar early in the school year and I explain to students that when I see great behavior, I feel warm and fuzzy inside and it makes me so happy and proud of them.
-Whole group instruction is a great time to remind students that they can earn Warm and Fuzzies if they are being good listeners and they are following our class rules.
-When the class works together to fill my warm and fuzzy jar to the very top, they will be rewarded together.
+I introduce my jar early in the school year and I explain to students that when I see great behavior, I feel warm and fuzzy inside and it makes me so proud of them.
+Whole group instruction is a great time to remind students that they can earn Warm and Fuzzies if they are being proactive learners.
+When the class works together to fill the jar to the very top, they will be rewarded together.
 When I first introduce the jar, my students learn that voting is a fair way to make a decision, and they vote as a class on what they would like for their prize.
 Prizes can include an ice cream party, pajama day, an extra long recess, or a reading marathon with stuffed animal friends.
 I find that a great way to give out a warm and fuzzy is to pick a “mystery walker” when students are in the hall.
 I tell them that the mystery walker could be anyone, and if they keep their hands to themselves, look ahead of them, and stay quiet in the hall, the mystery walker can earn a warm and fuzzy for the whole class.
 Students really want to earn these, so it’s a great way to get them to stay quiet in the hall or to get them to transition quickly and quietly into another subject.

 Individual Rewards: Each individual student has the chance to get rewarded for good behavior through the “caught being good” program I use.
 I create paper slips that I give to a student if he/she is caught being good.
 Students cannot ask for a slip, or point out that other students are on their best behavior; I must catch the student being good on my own.
 When a student gets a slip, he/she can put it into my box and I will draw a slip at the end of the day for a small prize like a pencil or a neat eraser.
 Students are thrilled to put their names in the box.